Suri312006/undergradthesis/4-secctx.typ

 The enforcement of security policy in Twizzler happens on page fault when trying to access a new object @twizzler.
-Upon fault, the kernel inspects the target object and identifies the default permissnons of that object.
+Upon fault, the kernel inspects the target object and identifies the default permissions of that object.
 Then the kernel checks if the currently active security context for the accessing thread has either cached or capabilities that provide permissions.
 If default permissions + the active context permissions arent enough to permit the access, the kernel then checks each of the inactive contexts to see if they